 Sauté the Chayote in the olive oil for 5-7 minutes, add the onions and cook two more minutes and then add dried roasted tomatoes, Chile, Ledho-Achar, and water and let simmer, sprinkle a sea salt and pepper to taste.
 Allow to simmer until very little liquid is left and then pour into a food processer and add the fire roasted peppers and chop a few turns.

-Add 1 tsp of filling to the middle of the ravioli and brush egg wash on the inner edge and add the top and pinch the edges like a pie crust.
+Add 1 teaspoon of filling to the middle of the ravioli and brush egg wash on the inner edge and add the top and pinch the edges like a pie crust.

 Cook the ravioli in boiling water for 10 minutes